 Triton College Sustainability Center

-The Triton College Sustainability Center is made possible by the Illinois Green Economy Network (IGEN), a partnership of the 48 Illinois Community Colleges that aims to expand training and employment opportunities while improving community and environmental health.
+The Triton College Sustainability Center aims to expand training and employment opportunities while improving community and environmental health.
 We work in collaboration with the Greening the Campus Committee.

 Party Like There IS a Tomorrow! - Read More